How to remove rust stains from non-washable fabrics, clothing, carpets, and metals needing different natural cleaning methods.

-Your favourite knife that was left in the sink can show rust spots quickly, the bathtub can rust if not cared for properly and even fabrics that have metal rust stains on them from the transfer of leaking rust can be culprits in your home.
+Your favorite knife that was left in the sink can show rust spots quickly, the bathtub can rust if not cared for properly and even fabrics that have metal rust stains on them from the transfer of leaking rust can be culprits in your home.

-While rust is always there and is pretty prominent where oxygen, metal and water are involved, there are ways to naturally clean and get rid of rust, even if the rust has been on the item for a long while.
+While rust is always there and is pretty prominent where oxygen, metal, and water are involved, there are ways to naturally clean and get rid of rust, even if the rust has been on the item for a long while.

-I’ve tested some rust removing methods and love the natural ways of removing rust, so I wanted to share with you how you can also save some of your affected rusty items with a little bit of elbow grease and some natural products.
+I’ve tested some rust removing methods and love the natural ways of removing rust, so I wanted to shave with you how you can also save some of your affected rusty items with a little bit of elbow grease and some natural products.

 This post may contain affiliate links.
 Full disclosure here.

 How to Remove Rust Stains From Clothing and Washable Fabrics

 Rust can get onto clothing or blankets from a piece of metal that was left on the fabric and then the rust ran onto the fabric.
 Is your beloved white shirt soiled with rust?
 You can blame it on a rusted laundry machine drum, a brush that came into contact with a rusted handrail, or sloughed off rust deposits within ancient pipes that flow into your laundry room sink.